dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/readme.txt

 Post processing
 ---------------
-The file common_postprocess.sh in this directory is a bash script containing commands that will run for each benchmark after the model completes.
-If you want to run additional commands for a specific benchmark, add those in a file called postprocess.sh in the benchmark's directory.
+Post processing commands that should be performed for a benchmark should be placed in the file postprocess.sh in the benchmark's directory.
+In order to avoid duplication, this script can call other scripts from the "postprocess" directory (in the "benchmarks" directory).
+The scripts under postprocess contain commands that can be useful in several of the benchmarks.